lsst-dm/dmtn-021/index.rst

 3.1 Simulated image differences.
 --------------------------------

-We have developed a simple reference implementation of `A&L <http://adsabs.harvard.edu/abs/1998ApJ...503..325A>`__, and applied it to simulated images with point-sources with a variety of signal-to-noise, and different Gaussian PSFs and image variances.
-We included the capability to simulate spatial PSF variation, including spatially-varying astrometric offsets (which can be incorporated into the `A&L <http://adsabs.harvard.edu/abs/1998ApJ...503..325A>`__ PSF matching kernel).
+We developed a simple reference implementation of
+`A&L <http://adsabs.harvard.edu/abs/1998ApJ...503..325A>`__, and applied
+it to simulated images with point-sources with a variety of signal-to-noise, and different (elliptical) Gaussian PSFs and (constant) image variances.
+We included the capability to simulate spatial PSF variation, including spatially-varying astrometric offsets (which can be modeled by the
+`A&L <http://adsabs.harvard.edu/abs/1998ApJ...503..325A>`__ PSF matching
+kernel).
 An example input template and science image, as well as PSF-matched template and resulting *diffim* is shown in `Figure 1 <#figure-1-image-differencing>`__.

 .. figure:: _static/img0.png